-Brian W. Sturgell will be our Chief Executive Officer and Director following the separation.
+Brian W. Sturgell is our President and Chief Executive Officer and a Director.
 Mr. Sturgell has 31 years of experience in the aluminum business and has worked for Alcan for the past 15 years.
-Since January 2002, Mr. Sturgell has been Executive Vice President and a member of the Office of the President, at Alcan, and responsible for Alcan's Rolled Products Americas and Asia, Rolled Products Europe and Packaging business groups.
+From January 2002 until January, 2005, Mr. Sturgell was Executive Vice President and a member of the Office of the President at Alcan, and responsible for Alcan's Rolled Products Americas and Asia, Rolled Products Europe and Packaging business groups.
 In this role, he oversaw the global operations of Alcan's rolled products and packaging businesses.
 Mr. Sturgell has held several positions with Alcan: Executive Vice President, Aluminum Fabrication, Americas and Asia (from November 2000 to January 2002), Executive Vice President, Corporate Development (from January 1999 to November 2000), Executive Vice President, Asia/ Pacific (July 1997 to January 1999) and Executive Vice President, Fabricated Products, North America and President of Alcan Aluminum Corporation (from January 1996 to July 1997).
 In 2004, Mr. Sturgell concluded a two-year term as Chairman of the U.S. Aluminum Association.
 He is a member of the board of directors for the U.S. National Association of Manufacturers.
 Born in Michigan in 1949, Mr. Sturgell graduated from Michigan State University with a bachelor of science degree.
 He has also attended the Executive Development Program at the Kellogg Graduate School at Northwestern University in the United States.

 J.E.
-Newall, O.C. has agreed to serve as the Non-Executive Chairman of our board of directors.
+Newall, O.C. is the Non-Executive Chairman of our board of directors and a member of our audit, corporate governance, human resources and customer relations committees.
 Mr. Newall had been on the board of directors of Alcan since 1985.
 Mr. Newall has been Chairman of the board of directors of NOVA Chemicals Corporation (previously known as Nova Corporation) since 1998 and of Canadian Pacific Railway Limited since 2001.
 He was Vice Chairman and Chief Executive Officer of NOVA Chemicals Corporation from 1991 to 1998.
 He is also a Director of Maple Leaf Foods Inc. and the Royal Bank of Canada.

-Jacques Bougie, O.C. has agreed to serve as Director on our board of directors.
+Jacques Bougie, O.C. is a Director on our board of directors and a member of our corporate governance and customer relations committees.
 Mr. Bougie was President and Chief Executive Officer of Alcan from 1993 to 2001 and was President and Chief Operating Officer of Alcan from 1989 to 1993.
 He is Chairman of the International Advisory Council of CGI Group Inc. and is a Director of NOVA Chemicals Corporation, McCain Foods Ltd., RONA Inc. and Abitibi Consolidated Inc.

-Charles G. Cavell has agreed to serve as Director on our board of directors.
+Charles G. Cavell is a Director on our board of directors and a member of our audit, corporate governance and human resources committees.
 Mr. Cavell recently retired as President and Chief Executive Officer of Quebecor World Inc., one of the world's largest commercial printers, with plants throughout Europe, South America and North America.
 He currently serves on the board of several commercial and charitable institutions and he is Vice Chairman of the Board of Governors of Concordia University.

-Clarence J. Chandran has agreed to serve as Director on our board of directors.
+Clarence J. Chandran is a Director on our board of directors and a member of our corporate governance, human resources and customer relations committees.
 Mr. Chandran is Chairman of the Chandran Family Foundation Inc. He retired as President, Business Process Services, of CGI Group Inc. in 2004 and retired as Chief Operating Officer of Nortel Networks Corporation in 2001.
 Mr. Chandran is also a Director of MDS Inc. and Chairman of the board of directors of Conros Corporation and was a Director of Alcan from 2001 to 2003.